-Despite its prevalence, the impact of subtle discrimination on workers and firms has received scant attention in the economics literature.
+Despite its prevalence, the impact of subtle discrimination on workers and firms has received scant attention in the economics and finance literatures.
 Our paper is a first attempt at formalizing the concept of subtle discrimination.
-We define subtle discrimination as biased acts
+We define subtle discrimination as biased acts that cannot be objectively ascertained as discriminatory.
+The defining feature of subtle discrimination is its plausible deniability.
+For instance, when a biased decision-maker acts in a discriminatory way, he or she may offer an explanation for such actions, such as using subjective criteria like "potential"